 Of course, God could have made everything in six 24-hour days if he had wished.
 Yet one has to keep in mind that such an interpretation would be based upon just one possible definition of a word that was used in a poem, and the Bible gives no further information.
 Yet the Bible gives extremely detailed records for the timing of the flood and the chronology of Adam and his descentants.

 On the other hand, some denominations try to look more educated and scientific and openly declare that Genesis is completely untrue.
-This is ironic, perhaps even moronic.
-You see, on the one hand they teach belief in Jesus and ‘the New Testament,’ while denying the teachings of Jesus and his Apostles who spoke of a first man named Adam (Romans 5:14-16) and of a man named Noah (Matthew 24:37-38).
+This makes no sense.
+You see, on the one hand, they believe in Jesus and ‘the New Testament,’ but Jesus and his Apostles spoke of a first man named Adam (Romans 5:14-16) and of a man named Noah (Matthew 24:37-38).

 It’s shocking how most people now get (what they believe to be reliable) information about the Bible, its history, and its authenticity from TV programs.
 These present certain ‘experts’ presenting supposed ‘facts.’
-Yet a lot of what they say is rubbish.
+Yet a lot of what they say is easily shown to be rubbish.

 For example, in one TV documentary, an ‘expert’ stood in what was supposed to be Jesus’ tomb.
 Observing how large and deeply cut the tomb is into the rock, he argued that it couldn’t be Jesus’ tomb, because a simple carpenter could never afford such an elaborate burial place!